 In order to maintain our hotels' condition and attractiveness, ongoing renovations and other leasehold improvements, including periodic replacement of furniture, fixtures and equipment, are required.
 In particular, we manachise properties leased or owned by franchisees under the terms of franchise and management agreements, substantially all of which require our franchisees to comply with standards that are essential to maintaining the relevant product integrity and our reputation.
 We depend on our franchisees to comply with these requirements by maintaining and improving properties through investments, including investments in furniture, fixtures, amenities and personnel.
-Such investments and expenditures require ongoing funding and, to the extent we or our franchisees must borrow or raise capital through financing.
-We or our franchisees may not be able to access capital and our franchises may be unwilling to spend available capital when necessary, even if required by the terms of our franchise and management agreements.
+Such investments and expenditures require ongoing funding and, to the extent we or our franchisees cannot fund these expenditures from existing cash or cash flow generated from operations, we or our franchisees must borrow or raise capital through financing.
+We or our franchisees may be unwilling to spend available capital when necessary, even if required by the terms of our franchise and management agreements.
 If we or our franchisees fail to make investments necessary to maintain or improve the properties, our hotel's attractiveness and reputation could suffer, we could lose market share to our competitors and our RevPAR may decline.